logicalclocks/feature-store-api/docs/templates/tags.md

 string tag value
 ```

-But we can define arbitrarily complex json schemas, such as:
+We can also define arbitrarily complex json schemas, such as:
 ```
 {
   "type" : "object",